Glossary / Identity Provider (IDP/IdP)

 Types of identity providers

-Identity Providers (IDPs) can be categorized into different types, each tailored to specific organizational needs and use cases:
+Identity Providers (IDPs) come in several forms, each suited to specific use cases:

-- On-premises IDPs: Installed and managed within an organization’s own infrastructure, offering greater control and customization.
-Examples include Microsoft Active Directory and OpenLDAP.
+• On-premises IDPs: Installed within an organization’s infrastructure for greater control and customization.
+Common examples include Microsoft Active Directory and OpenLDAP.

-- Social IDPs: Allow users to authenticate using their existing social media accounts (e.g., Google, Facebook, Twitter).
-This simplifies registration and login processes.
+• Social IDPs: Let users authenticate with existing social accounts like Google, Facebook, or LinkedIn, simplifying registration and login for consumer-facing applications.

 Key features of IDPs